caperaven/pr-training/html-css-fundamentals/fundamentals.md

-# HTML & CSS Fundamentals
+# HTML & CSS Fundamentals Practical

 The aim of this document is to test your understanding of the core fundamentals around HTML and CSS.